trax-retail/xccov2lcov/README.md

     swift run xccov2lcov cov.json > lcov.info
     ```

+    **NOTE** By default, all targets will be included in the output.
+If you only want to include certain targets, add an `--include-target` option for each target you want to include:

+    ```bash
+    swift run xccov2lcov cov.json \
+      --include-target SomeTarget \
+      --include-target AnotherTarget > lcov.info
+    ```

 ### Uploading to Coveralls

 Finally, uploading to Coveralls happens during the automated build via the already mentioned [Coveralls Github Action](https://github.com/marketplace/actions/coveralls-github-action) by adding the following to `.github/workflows/main.yml`: